scottyschwartzowen/jamming-app/README.md

 - Name your playlist

 - Save & submit new playlist to your Spotify account

+(requires user to initially login to their Spotify account)

 - Playlist populates in your Spotify for you to play